-• The Visco Foam Interface Seat is constructed by adding 1" of visco-elastic foam over top of a contoured molded foam seat base.
-The contouring helps hold the client in a functional and stable sitting position while the visco-elastic foam provides additional pressure redistribution for skin protection and postural comfort. • This client requires a (insert right side / left side / rear) access opening in order to perform intimate self care. • This client requires a (insert right side / left side / rear) access opening in order to perform suppository insertion, digital stimulation and / or manual evacuation of the bowel. • This client requires a (insert right side / left side / rear) access opening in order to perform perianal hygiene, bowel / bladder care, and / or menstruation management as necessary.
+O o Foam Interface Seat: • The Visco Foam Interface Seat is constructed by adding 1" of visco-elastic foam over top of a contoured molded foam seat base.
+The contouring helps hold the clier nt in a functional and stable sitting position while the visco-elastic foam provides a pressure redistribution for skin protection and postural comfort. additional • This client requires a (insert right side / left side / rear) acc cess opening in order to perform intimate self care. • This client requires a (insert right side / left side / rear) acc cess opening in order to perform suppository insertion, digital stimulation and / or manua of the bowel. • This client requires a (insert right side / left side / rear) acc cess opening in order to perform perianal hygiene, bowel / bladder care, and / or menstru uation management as necessary.